faizak2521/faizak2521/README.md

 Hello, I’m Faiza Khan and currently attending college.
 I'm passionate about what I learn and do; an aspiring coder eager to make a mark in the world of technology.

 Skills
-- Proficient: Python
+- Proficient: Python, C
-- Learning: C, C++, HTML
+- Learning: C++, HTML
 - Tools: Github, CodeAcademy, LeetCode

 Future Goals